top of page

 • Or makes it hard to get in touch

 They’ll move on to a competitor whose site feels easier.
+That decision usually happens in seconds.

 Take out your phone and visit your website.
+Then ask yourself:

 • Can I read everything without zooming?